avarghesein/WhiteStat/README.md

 # WhiteStat
-An entire Network (Internet) Bandwidth Daily Usage Analyser, with Historic Data Persistence in a Docker Container.
+An entire Network (Internet) Bandwidth Daily Usage Analyser, in a Docker Container with Historic Data Persistence.
+Supports both IPV4 and V6.

 Supports RaspberryPi2/armv7l and X64 architectures.

 No other dependency or installs required other than Docker CE available in Host System.